Leibniz's law and paraconsistent models of ZFC: Preliminaries

 \section{Preliminaries}

-To present these logics, we first display some notation useful for the rest of the paper.
+To present the axiomatization of the logics studied in this paper, we start firstly displaying some notation useful for the rest of this manuscript.
 For a given logic $X$, let us consider the signature $\Sigma=\{\wedge,\vee,\to,\neg\}$ for $X$, and the language $\mathfrak{Fm}$, or set of formulas, over the denumerable set of variable $Var$.
-In the following, we will consider several logics under the same signature $\Sigma$ and $X$ represents any of them.
-Recall now that the intuitionistic positive caculus (${\bf Int^+}$) may be axiomatize by the following schemas and and the rule {\em Modus Ponens}:
+In what follows we will consider several logics under the same signature $\Sigma$ and $X$ represents any of them.
+Recall now that the intuitionistic positive calculus (${\bf Int^+}$) may be axiomatized by the following schemas and and the rule {\em Modus Ponens}:

 \begin{axioms} \AxiomItem{(Ax1)}{\alpha \lthen (\beta \lthen \alpha)},

 \AxiomItem{(Ax2)}{\big(\alpha \lthen (\beta \lthen \gamma)\big) \lthen \big((\alpha \lthen \beta) \lthen(\alpha \lthen \gamma)\big)},